ac2025-web/capstone-ideas/README.md

 # Capstone – Initial Project Ideas (Step 1)

 This document proposes three project ideas and explores candidate APIs.
-The final API choice will be made in Step 3.
+The final API choice will be made in Oct 21.
 **Target effort:** ~45–65 hours.

 ---